riccardo-dagna/roguelike-tutorial-tcod/README.md

 - "c" to open the Character Sheet
 - "i" to open inventory to use an item
 - "d" to open inventory to drop an item
+- "s" to open the spellbook to cast a spell
+- "v" to view the history of the game
+- "ESC" to exit the game

 ## List of mechanics